step-security-bot/elasticgraph/CONTRIBUTING.md

 Additional gems can be included in the bundle by defining `Gemfile-custom`.
 See [Gemfile-custom.example](Gemfile-custom.example) for an example.

+## Codebase Overview

+To understand how the different parts of the codebase fit together, see the [codebase overview](CODEBASE_OVERVIEW.md).

 ## Build Scripts and Executables

 The codebase includes a variety of build scripts and executables which are useful for local development: